premkumar2017/Docker-Basics/d.md

 -p 5070:80 (port mapping)
     Maps port 5070 on your host machine to port 80 inside the container
     Format: -p <host-port>:<container-port>
-    This allows accessing the container's service at http://localhost:5070
+    This allows accessing the containers service at http://localhost:5070

 b5e22fe312ab <image id>
       The problematic part - this should be either: